 People buy from people

 Even if you’re a team of one, people love to know who they could be working with down the road.
 Homeowners aren’t just looking at your work and reviews, they want to feel good about the team they’ll be communicating with regularly for many months during their project.

 Include a headshot, title, and bio for everyone on your team.
-It’s a great way to give an inside, more personal look to visitors beyond your company.
+It’s a great way to provide a more personal look to visitors beyond your company.
 And include everyone!
 Have an office dog or cat?
 Add them!
 There’s nothing wrong with having fun with it.

 If you have social media accounts, do not forget to include links to them on your website.
 These days, many builders have Instagram accounts to show more in-depth progress on projects and share more pictures than you’d need on your construction website.

 And don’t forget that social media includes more than just Facebook or Instagram.
 Do you have a YouTube account?
+Tiktok?
 Pinterest page?
 LinkedIn page?
-Include anything that will give visitors more insight into you and your business as a whole.
+Include anything that will give visitors a chance to gather more insight into you and your business as a whole.

 If you don’t have any social accounts, we’d highly recommend starting with Instagram.
 It’s the simplest platform to quickly show off more of your work and adds to your online presence.
 We have a step-by-step guide on how to get going from start to finish in our Guide to Instagram for Home Builders and Remodelers.